SciML/sciml.ai/documentation.md

 Please see [the developer documentation](http://devdocs.sciml.ai/latest/) for information on getting started with developing in the SciML organization.
+Please see [Colprac](https://github.com/SciML/ColPrac) for the community development practices.

 # External Tutorials and Teaching Materials